periph/bootstrap/README.md

 - [efe](#efe) flashes a modified Operating System (e.g. linux) on a SDCard that will self-configure upon initial boot.
-- [push](#push) cross-compiles one or multiple Go binaries and transfers them to a remote host, via rsync or scp.
+- [push](#push) cross-compiles one or multiple Go binaries and transfers them to a remote host, via rsync, scp or pscp.
 - [setup.sh](#setupsh) initializes a linux host by installing default tools (Go, git, ssh, vim), optionally enables Wifi (sets country, timezone, wifi ssid and password), locks it down (disables ssh password authentication, enable ssh